lukes/nano-stream-amqp/README.md

     nano-stream-amqp host=amqp://my_user:my_pass@localhost:5672

 Data will be sent to the default exchange `amq.topic`.
-To set a different default exchange:
+To set a different exchange:

     nano-stream-amqp exchange=my_exchange